OKAY. It’s unedited. But, here’s the prologue and the first little peek at chapter one of Secrets of a Sex Siren!

 The sweetest and treatiest books!

-We not only love books, but we have serious book crushes!
+We love books and we have serious book crushes!

 The latest news on WordPress.com and the WordPress community.